 (Last UPDATED 12/27/19) Description of the actions taken by the Sacramento City Council to fund Old Sacramento Waterfront revitalization, including project status updates.

-The funding approved by the Sacramento City Council at a Special Meeting on April 30 will get the ball rolling for the revitalization of the Old Sacramento Waterfront – finally.
+(Original Post) The Sacramento City Council, at a Special Meeting on April 30, approved funding that will get the ball rolling for the revitalization of the Old Sacramento Waterfront – finally.

 Improvements to the Old Sacramento Waterfront are long overdue, so it is exciting to finally see some momentum.

 Like many Sacramento residents, I voted in the recent Waterfront Idea Makers Competition on potential designs and improvements to the Old Sacramento Waterfront – so I was very interested to see what projects were proposed as part of the Destination Sacramento Program.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 Up to $47 million of hotel tax revenue will fund the projects – funds that can only be used for projects to improve public gathering spaces.

 At the Special Meeting city staff outlined six main projects for the Old Sacramento Waterfront, costing an estimated $39 million:

 - A new building on Front Street (replacing the North Public Market), with an open first floor to be used for events and businesses and a second floor overlooking the river (approximate cost $10 million).

 - A large open-space event lawn capable of seating about 5,000 people during concerts and other events (approximate cost $5 million).